Is free Membership Management Software really free?

 With paid-for software, most of the time, you know what you’re getting.
 It completely depends on the type of sports club management software you’re looking at, but with Coacha, transparency is key.
 And if you find software that isn’t initially transparent about their fees, it’s worth questioning as to why.

 This is where most sports club membership software providers make their money.
 Their software is marked as ‘free to use’, however they’re not.
 The transaction fees associated with the payment processor they integrate with (such as Stripe) are usually marked up so that the software provider is making money from your club’s transactions.
-Instead of making one lump sum per month, this 'free' membership management software is making a % on every single payment you receive from your members.
-This normally works out as a hefty amount more than a fixed monthly payment.
-Their income from your club is also subject to increase as your members rise - hence why they'll usually give you tips on growing your club too.
-Sneaky, we know.
+Instead of making one lump sum per month, they’re making a % on every single payment you receive from your members.

-Also, in some circumstances, in order to use their free member management software, you have to put your finances through the system as part of a contract.
+Also, in some circumstances, in order to use their software, you have to put your finances through the system as part of a contract.

 Many club owners don’t do the math because 3-5% seems like a small number.
-However, when you actually do the workings out, it can cost you thousands of pounds extra per year in free membership software.
+However, when you actually do the workings out, it can cost you thousands of dollars extra per year.

 We believe that there are two types of paid-for software with regards to transaction fees: